 It relates the pressure and absolute temperature of a given mass of a gas at constant volume.

+An illustration describing the increase in pressure that accompanies an increase in the absolute temperature of a gas kept at a constant volume is provided above.
 Volumes remaining constant, the pressure of given mass of a gas increases or decreases by of its pressure at 0°C per degree change of temperature.

 (if volume and number of moles are kept constant)